 - 1. Students acquire the knowledge needed in the classroom through lectures, laboratory demonstrations, and practice.
 While in clinical situations, the student will be observing and assisting a qualified Radiographer in radiographic procedures. - 2.
 In a laboratory setting, students perform simulated procedures and are graded on their abilities using laboratory conditions.
 Example of a chest x-ray laboratory evaluation: a student, using another student as a patient, will bring the patient into the room, ask all pertinent questions of the patient, position the patient and equipment, set the image factors on the equipment, use radiation protection, give the patient the proper breathing directions, and complete the simulated procedure.
-(See Remediation Plan on page 11) - 3.
+(See Remediation Plan on page 15) - 3.
 When the laboratory evaluation has been passed, the student may gain experience radiographing a patient under the direct supervision of a qualified radiographer.
 Each procedure must be performed to the satisfaction of the qualified radiographer before the student can advance to an initial competency evaluation.
 The minimum number of required practice exams per study is indicated on Trajecsys and on the Trajecsys Competency Tracking Form.
-Procedures cannot be performed unless a laboratory competency evaluation has been passed.

-The number of procedures the student radiographs prior to requesting a competency evaluation is dependent upon the skill level of the student and the frequency of the procedure on which a competency evaluation is requested.
-Competency evaluations may only be performed by recognized Clinical Preceptors.

-- 4. Clinical competency is a graded evaluation of a procedure.
+Procedures cannot be performed unless a laboratory competency evaluation has been passed. - The number of procedures the student radiographs prior to requesting a competency evaluation is dependent upon the skill level of the student and the frequency of the procedure on which a competency evaluation is requested.
+Competency evaluations may only be performed by recognized Clinical Preceptors. - 4.
+A clinical competency is a graded evaluation of a procedure.
 Using the example of a chest x-ray: the student performs a chest x-ray under direct supervision of a Clinical Preceptor.
-The radiograph is reviewed, and the procedure is discussed between the Clinical Preceptor and the student.
-A minimum grade of 90% must be earned to be "clinically competent" to perform the procedure.
-(Appendix B & C) If less than 90% is achieved, the student must review relevant material and obtain two additional signatures before the competency evaluation can be repeated.
+The radiograph is reviewed, and the procedure discussed between the Clinical Preceptor and the student.
+A minimum grade of 90% must be earned to be "clinically competent" to perform the procedure (See Appendix E).
+If less than 90% is achieved, review, practice, a repeat simulated competency, and more experience is needed before the competency evaluation can be repeated.
 When a minimum grade of 90% is achieved, the student can perform that examination under the indirect supervision of a qualified radiographer.
-There may be times when the Clinical Preceptor feels the student is not performing the procedure professionally and patient care is being compromised.
-In that case, the preceptor will stop the competency evaluation.
+There may be times when the Clinical Preceptor feels that the student is not performing the procedure in a professional manner and patient care is being compromised.
+In that case, the preceptor will stop the competency evaluation and complete the procedure.
+The student will then need to review prior to a repeat competency evaluation.
 A maximum of three (3) attempts to gain initial competency on any procedure is allowed.
-Failure to obtain initial competency after three attempts and remediation will result in automatic failure for the clinical course. - 5.
-Throughout the clinical experience, continual competency evaluations are part of the student's clinical file.
-Though the student has passed a "clinical competency evaluation," the student must increase their skills and be competent in that same procedure under progressively difficult and varying patient conditions.
+Failure to obtain initial competency after three attempts and remediation will result in automatic failure for the clinical course.

+5. Throughout the clinical experience, continual competency evaluations are part of the student's clinical file.
+Though the student has passed a "clinical competency evaluation," the student must increase their skills and be competent on that same procedure under progressively difficult and varying patient conditions.

 Continual competency evaluations and recorded observations from the Clinical Preceptors, with input from qualified radiographers are indicators of student progress and skill level.
-If a student does not obtain the required number of continual competencies (2) per semester, it will result in automatic failure for the clinical course.
+If a student does not obtain the required number of continual competencies per semester, it will result in automatic failure for the clinical course.